 It is expected that for most children, an initial reminder or first warning is enough for the children to return to the expected behaviour.
 Where this behaviour continues the class teacher together with SENDCo / SLT will evaluate a child to determine whether they have underlying needs that are not currently being met.
-In conjunction with parents, they will formulate an Individual Behaviour Plan (See Appendix 1). for the pupil if challenging behaviour persists.
 Where necessary, support and advice will also be sought from specialist teachers, educational psychologists, medical practitioners and / or others to identify or support specific needs.